marlowl/vue-voting-dapp/README.md

 This project was generated with [vue-cli](https://github.com/vuejs/vue-cli) version 3.2.1

-An Vue [truffle](https://github.com/trufflesuite/truffle) voting mechanism dApp
+An Vue [truffle](https://github.com/trufflesuite/truffle) voting mechanism dApp.

+Sample contract is deployed on the Kovan testnetwork

 # Demo
 ![](screenshot.gif)